GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 other ad techs.
-This feature is essential for the privacy protections of the API as it limits the availability of information about a user to only those parties who are already able to observe the same underlying information (currently via 3PCs).</td>
+This feature is essential for the privacy protections of the API as it limits the availability of information about a user to only those parties who are already able to observe the same underlying information (currently via third-party cookies).</td>
     </tr>
     <tr>
       <td style="vertical-align: top;">XHR Request</td>
-      <td style="vertical-align: top;">When will Topics inclusion in XMLHttpRequest (XHR) requests be
+      <td style="vertical-align: top;">When will Topics inclusion in <code>XMLHttpRequest</code> (XHR) requests be
 deprecated?</td>
       <td style="vertical-align: top;">As Chrome <a
 href="https://groups.google.com/a/chromium.org/g/topics-api-announce/c/5QPSa2moCAY">announced
-in August 2023</a>, Chrome began deprecating support for XHR when transitioning from Origin Trial to General Availability. <br>
+in August 2023</a>, Chrome began deprecating support for XHR when transitioning from Origin Trial to General Availability.<br>
 <br>
-As the ramp up of Topics progressed, XHR support was only included for users for whom the OT features were enabled and was fully deprecated when the individual OT experiment groups were merged.<br>
+As the ramp-up of Topics progressed, XHR support was only included for users for whom the OT features were enabled and was fully deprecated when the individual OT experiment groups were merged.<br>
 <br>
 If you were using Topics with XHR, your sites will not break.
 The topics just won't be added to your XHR request headers.
-We recommend that you either transition to Fetch for your request, use the iframe attribute, or the JavaScript API to retrieve topics.
+We recommend that you either transition to <code>fetch</code> for your request, use the iframe attribute, or use the JavaScript API to retrieve topics.
 Fetch is supported by all modern browsers, but not Internet Explorer or Opera Mini.</td>
     </tr>